mshmoustafa/MMUtility/README.md

 you in more detail.
 I tried to give the methods descriptive names, so it almost documents itself.
 If you use this class in your projects, it would be nice if you linked back to [this repo](https://github.com/mshmoustafa/MMUtility) :).

+Here are the method comments in the `MMUtility.h`:

+* Image Utilities
+  * Methods included:
+    * various scaling methods
+    * encoding/decoding images as Base64
+* String Utilities
+  * Methods included:
+    * trim whitespace in an NSString
+* File System Utilities
+  * Methods included:
+    * get the application documents directory (on iOS, tested iOS 7<)
+    * create an absolute path using the app documents directory and a relative path
+    * check if a file exists
+    * delete a file at a file path
+* JSON Utilities
+  * Methods included:
+    * encode/decode a CLLocation as an NSDictionary
+* Date Utilities
+  * Methods included:
+    * serialize/deserialize an NSDate as an NSString
+* Threading and Backgrounding Utilities
+  * Methods included:
+    * convenience methods to add a block to the default background thread and main thread
+* UIColor Utilities
+  * Methods included:
+    * get color components from a UIColor

 *Disclaimer:* I use `MMUtility` myself in my projects, but this class is in no way thoroughly tested.
 I claim no responsibility for anything that may go wrong.
 I've used this class in iOS 7+.
 This class may or may not work with iOS versions older than iOS 7 (or any version for that matter - remember, I haven't thoroughly tested this code.)